 The Fourth Amendment to the United States Constitution prohibits unreasonable search and seizure and requires the issuance of a warrant based on probable cause, so warrantless searches of your home would be unconstitutional, right?
 So you may be surprised to learn that there are multiple exceptions to the warrant requirement of the Fourth Amendment, and that in certain circumstances law enforcement will be able to conduct valid searches of homes, property and individuals without first obtaining a warrant.
 The following are the general circumstances in which warrantless searches may be valid, however the constitutionality of any given search will still depend on the facts of the case and specific actions of police.
-If you have been arrested or dealing with issues relating to police search, call Charleston criminal lawyer John W. Molony to ensure your rights are protected throughout the criminal process.
+If you have been arrested, call Charleston criminal defense lawyer John W. Molony to make certain your rights are protected throughout the criminal process.

 Following valid consent to search, law enforcement may conduct warrantless searches in Charleston, regardless of whether or not they have probable cause.
 Valid consent must be voluntary; it must be obtained by law enforcement from someone who has either the real or apparent authority to give that consent; and searches may not exceed the scope of the consent that police have obtained.

 Following lawful traffic stops in Charleston, law enforcement may conduct warrantless searches of vehicles which they have probable cause to believe may contain contraband.
 This search may include any contents within the vehicle that might reasonably contain the specific contraband that gave rise to the search.
 So for example, in a situation where Charleston police had probable cause to believe that a vehicle was being used to smuggle illegal aliens, the vehicle's glove box could not reasonably contain that specific contraband that gave rise to the search and consequently could not be searched.